Print

 Instructions

-1. Preheat oven.
-Preheat your oven to 300 degrees, and line a baking sheet with parchment paper or a silicone baking mat (or use some nonstick cooking spray).
+1. Preheat + prep.
+Preheat your oven to 300 degrees, and line a baking sheet with parchment paper or a silicone baking mat.

 2. Combine dry ingredients.
-In a large bowl, whisk together the oats, flour, chia seeds, salt, and cinnamon.
+In a large bowl, stir together the oats, quinoa, ground flax, coconut sugar, salt, and pumpkin pie spice.

 Notes

-1. Pumpkin pie spice: If you don't have pumpkin pie spice, you can substitute with 1 tsp cinnamon + 1/2 tsp allspice + 1/4 tsp nutmeg + 1/4 tsp ginger + 1/8 tsp cloves.
+1. DIY pumpkin pie spice: If you don't have pumpkin pie spice, you can substitute with 3 teaspoon cinnamon + 1/2 teaspoon ginger + 1/4 teaspoon nutmeg + 1/8 teaspoon cloves.

-2. Storing & Freezing: Store this granola in an airtight container after it cools completely, then place it in a cool, dry place for up to a few months.
-You can also freeze granola in an airtight container or bag (leave as little space in the container as possible) for up to three months.
+2. Storing & Freezing: Store this granola in an airtight container after it cools completely, then place it in a cool, dry place for up to 3 months.
+You can also freeze granola in an airtight container or bag for up to 6 months.
 Thaw on the countertop, then enjoy!

 Nutrition